ERNST Hard- & Software-Entwicklung HomepageÜber unsKontaktInformationServiceLinksNewsJobs

 To replay the log the scan head has to be put to it's start position.
 I can't do this with my script at the moment.
 You must use your scanner software (Windows) to move the head back to the start position.

 The script has to be run as root.
 Otherwise it gets no access to the device.
 Okay you can set permissions but it's silly to do this.
 If you unplug and replug the scanner frequently, hotplug will set up a new usb device and your changes are gone.
+On Ubuntu the script can be run in user space.
+Just add the user to vboxuser.
+On other linux flavors it may help to add the user to group scanner.

 While testing I noticed a weird error code from libusb (v0.1.12).
 When I made a bulk_write to endpoint 0x03 I always received error code -ENOENT (-2) "no such file or directory".
 First I thought it's a problem with the device permissions but we are running as root and mode 0644 is okay.
 And as we are running a perl script there can't be timing problems.
 It's USB 2.0 so the response is ready in a few µ seconds.
 Perl needs more time to go to the next usb command than this.
 And yes I have tested with an additional delay of about 10 ms with no change on the error code.
 So I simply ignored that error.
 The next bulk_read from endpoint 0x83 nevertheless brought the correct result.